 Security screening at LPA Gran Canaria airport is of utmost importance.
 The state owned National Spanish Security Forces (national, regional and local police, national guard) along with a couple of privately contracted security companies ensure passenger safety.
+Also with the recent Covid-19 pandemic security at the airport is paramount to everyone’s safety.

 The security screening filters are located between the general public areas and the departures area, between Check-in Areas 2 and 3.
 They consist of x-ray screening apparatus and metal detectors that flyers need to walk through.

-Basically these are large metal detectors that you walk through.
+Basically, these are large metal detectors that you walk through.
 It is important that flyers do not have any metal objects on their person as these will trigger the x-ray scanner.

 Occasionally passengers are asked to walk through a full body scanner.
 These are relatively new at airports and although these omit a very small amount of radiation, it does not pass through your body.
-These scanners designed to scan the clothing of the person only.
+These scanners are designed to scan the clothing of the person only.

 Members of the security team may ask to perform a manual search.
 They usually use a hand scanner to scan the body or perform a physical security check.